Authentic Gyros have Arrived in 417-land

 “Most of my recipes are handed down from my mom and family, and a lot of research I’ve done myself,” Tsahiridis says.
 “Everything I make is marinated overnight and then put on the spit.”

 Greek Belly originally planned to open its doors end of July 2017, but Tsahiridis ran into some problems.

 “We came across a myriad of smaller issues,” Tsahiridis says.
 “But the biggest issue was that there wasn’t enough electric power for my needs, because the electric is shared in that part of the old building, which lead to a back-and-forth game with city building services and City Utilities on what was allowed to be done.
 That took a good five to six extra months, plus re-writes from the architect and electrical engineers.
 Actual construction didn’t start 'til late February 2018.”

 Things have smoothed over, and Tsahiridis celebrated the grand opening on July 5, but had given us a peek of the menu to hold us over before the opening.

 “I do appreciate everyone’s continued patience,” Tsahiridis says.
 “I hope and strive to meet and exceed all expectations!”

-Take a peek at the authentic Greek food you can finally fill your belly with come May 2018.
+Take a look at the authentic Greek food you can finally fill your belly with.